minetest-mods/technic/manual.md

 Lead is special ore and part of the Technic Mod.
 It is  found from elevation +16 downwards, and its abundance decreases upto -128.
 After that there is no variation in its abundance.
-Lead is used mainly for crafting RE battery (technic:battery) and now Lead Block is used as a main component of HV nuclear reactor layout instead of stainless steel block.
+Lead is used as an ingredient for crafting RE battery (technic:battery) and now Lead Block is used as a main component of HV nuclear reactor layout instead of stainless steel block.

 Sulfur is a part of Technic mod itself.
 It can be found around lava caves though not all lava caves have this mineral.
 So, there is some randomness to its generation.
+Sulfur is used as an ingredient for crafting RE battery (technic:battery).

 Iron is part of the basic Minetest game.
 It is found from elevation +2 downwards, and its abundance increases in stages as one descends,